gjmcn/zap/docs/contents-md/Overview.md

 #### Indentation

-Indented blocks and parentheses are equivalent:
+Indented blocks or parentheses can be used for precedence:

 ```
 3 * (4 + 5)   // 27